mahouboy23/IB-notes/TOK Essay.md

 - Provide an example of when this assumption has proved faulty in the natural sciences.

-- Explain how the example supports the claim.
+- Explain how the example supports the claim and relate it to the essay title.

 Paragraph 3 (Natural Sciences Counterclaim):